-2018 Wedding Trend #1: Colored Stone Wedding Bands
+2018 Wedding Band Trends #1: Colored Stone Wedding Bands

 Today’s bride was an impressionable youth during the 2000’s housing bubble and, consequently, it’s collapse; making her a financially savvy shopper that has a strong sense of value.
 This new bride also has a passion for sustainability and ethical business practices.
 It is for these very reasons why there is a growing shift away from diamond (or at least all diamond) wedding bands toward gemstone wedding bands.
 It’s also helpful that gemstones are beautiful!